dng55/Remote_sensing_CH4/README.md

 This method relies on 2D spatial outputs from Camilo-Rey Sanchez's Footprint Aggregated Relative Flux Mapping model.
 Landsat 8 maps are then overlaid to analyze the correlation between satellite spatial indices (NDVI, NDWI, Brightness Temp) and methane emissions.
 ----------------------------------------------------------

 sector_plot.py is the principle script that runs the analysis.
 See Sample_notebook.ipynb in the "sample" folder for how to run the script in Jupyter Notebooks.
+Important: you'll need a set of datafiles outputted from Camilo-Rey Sanchez's model (see "data" folder in the sample folder), and a Landsat 8 datafile (see bb1_spatial_indices_big.csv in my github releases) to run the code.

 Scripts: